Karen Carpenter's struggle with anorexia nervosa

 I had known about Karen Carpenter since I was a child.
 My parents played her music for me and I always loved her voice.
 In fact, she has really inspired me as a female vocalist.
 2018 was both the 50th year anniversary of the Carpenters as a group — and it was the 35th anniversary of her death.
 I decided that I wanted to do something — like a charity event — to both raise awareness of eating disorders and pay tribute to Karen Carpenter.

-I’ve received so much support for this tribute concert.
-Everyone in the music and psychology department has been amazing.
-Professional musicians and one professional vocalist have volunteered to perform, and everyone is doing this without receiving any compensation.
-I sent a letter to Richard Carpenter to tell him about the event and to invite him to attend.
+I received so much support for this tribute concert.
+Everyone in the music and psychology departments were amazing.
+Professional musicians and one professional vocalist volunteered to perform, and everyone performed without receiving any compensation.
+I sent a letter to her brother Richard Carpenter to tell him about the event and to invite him to attend.
 He actually emailed me back.
 Unfortunately, he couldn’t attend but he did tell me that he was so touched and impressed by this.

 After graduation, I’d like to be a music therapist.
 I really would love to work with people with eating disorders, people with disabilities such as autism, the elderly, and possibly veterans, too.”

 Karen Carpenter may be the most well-known celebrity to die of an eating disorder in recent decades.
-Sadly, she will not be the last person with an eating disorder to die.
+Sadly, she will not be the last person to lose her life with a serious eating disorder.

 Today, unlike in the 1980s when Karen Carpenter passed away, help for eating disorders is now widely available.
-All people should be able to get the treatment they deserve and need.
-Let’s get the word out – eating disorders are real and eating disorders are deadly.
-Let’s help all people get access to treatment.
+And all people should be able to get the treatment they deserve and need.

 The Eating Recovery Foundation was established in 2012 as a 501(c)(3) with the following mission: